Talbot Avenue bridge

-The Talbot Avenue bridge in Montgomery County, Maryland, was a historic one-lane metal girder bridge that connected the neighborhood of Lyttonsville to downtown Silver Spring.
-Built in 1918 and dismantled in 2019, the bridge had historic value as a connection from an antebellum community founded by a free Black laborer to neighborhoods where for decades Black people were allowed to work, but not live.
+The Talbot Avenue bridge in Montgomery County, Maryland, is a two-lane pedestrian bridge that connects the neighborhood of Lyttonsville to downtown Silver Spring over the Metropolitan Subdivision of the CSX railroad.
+Built in 2024, it is the third bridge across railroad tracks in this location.
+Historically, the bridges connected an antebellum community founded by a free Black laborer to neighborhoods where for decades Black people were allowed to work, but not live.
+Today, it carries the Georgetown Branch Trail extension of the Capital Crescent Trail.

-As of 2022, its main span is in storage with plans to display it along the Georgetown Branch Trail.

 History

-The bridge replaced an earlier span across the Baltimore and Ohio Railroad's double-track Metropolitan Branch line, which had opened in 1873.
+The first bridge at this location was built to cross the Baltimore and Ohio Railroad's double-track Metropolitan Branch line, which opened in 1873.

+The second bridge, a one-lane metal girder structure, was installed in 1918.
 Its primary span used components of a dismantled railroad turntable.
 The structure was 106 feet long and 14.5 feet wide, from timber curb to curb and an out-to-out width of 18 feet.
 The greater structure consisted of a through-plate girder in the center span, rolled girders in the end spans, timber floor beams, a wood plank deck and a timber railing.

 A new deck was added in 1986.
 The bridge connected Hanover Street and Lanier Drive.

 A 1993 inspection report indicated the structure was in fair to poor condition with cracking, corrosion and section loss.
 The wood and steel on the bridge had been in disrepair, making it hard to keep intact.

 In 2016, preservationists protested plans to demolish the structure to make way for the planned light rail Purple Line.

 In May 2017, the bridge was closed to vehicles after a safety inspection determined it to be unsafe.